agent4t2/microsoft-sentinel/README.md

 - **Workbooks** for visualizing security data and metrics.
 - **Logic Apps (Playbooks)** for incident response automation and integrations.

-The goal is to share practical, production-tested content that others can quickly deploy and adapt to their environments.
+My goal is to share practical, production-tested content that others can quickly deploy and adapt to their Sentinel environments.

 ---